jhancock532/bristol-social-groups/README.md

 ### A lot of running clubs...

 - A run club that meets at the Downs on a Saturday - could be this one: https://www.fergsrunclub.co.uk/get_involved
-- A run club that meets in Bedminster near a brewery there as well - https://www.instagram.com/alpha.runclub/ - free
-- Southville run club - https://www.southvillerunningclub.co.uk/membership - 50p a go, slower runs seem good on the social side?
 - Westbury Harriers?
 Mix of social / competitive runs?
 Seems more fitness orientated...
 Maybe list the slower sessions as social runs?
 Get in touch. https://groups.runtogether.co.uk/WestburyHarriersRunningClub/Runs

 ## Todo